 BUCS Regatta 2018

-Fifth in the overall Victor Ludorum, twenty A finals and twelve medals in total including six golds made BUCS Regatta 2018 one of our most successful in recent years.
+Fifth in the overall Victor Ludorum, twenty A finals and twelve medals in total including five golds made BUCS Regatta 2018 one of our most successful in recent years.

 The medals began nice and early on Saturday with our lightweight men’s singles.
 Sean O’Mahony won our first medal of the day with a gold in the intermediate lightweight single which Franklin Hamilton quickly followed up with a silver in the champ lightweight single.
 Also racing in singles were our heavyweight men and beginner woman.
 Olly Dix raced well but sadly missed out on the A final of Champ Singles and Luke Reiser placed fourth in the A final of the intermediate single.
 Kate Rice in her first ever race placed sixth in the A final of women’s beginner Singles, an admirable result for the new sculler.

 Racing in quads on the Saturday were the heavyweight women and the beginner men.
 First up was the beginner quad of Alex Crane, Joel Keeble, Ed de Boehmler and Lesh Lethbridge who placed fifth in the A final.
 Later, the intermediate women’s quad of Sophie Lewis, Bea Roe, Hettie Horler and Emily May came away with a bronze after a gutsy race.
 The Champ women’s quad of Chloe Knight, Lucy Ryan, Fran Bratt and Anna Smart also attacked their race, fending off Cambridge University in the final stages and winning a bronze medal.